Occupational Safety and Health

 GRI 403-5

 For establishing the occupational safety and health awareness, SYSTEX arranges occupational safety and health-related training for new-hires, and conducts demonstrations of first-aid facilities to all employees irregularly.
 In addition, SYSTEX assigns relevant personnel to participate in OHS training, including the certificate of “Class-A OHS Supervisor”, “Class-B OHS Technician Certificate”, and other professional training.
-Meanwhile, SYSTEX also conducts a fire drill every 6 months to enhance disaster prevention awareness for all employees.
+Meanwhile, SYSTEX conducts mandatory safety training and reinforces disaster awareness through quarterly fire drills (3/29, 7/5, 10/4, 12/13), fire safety education, and occasional earthquake response training.

 01 OHS Training for New-hires